Fear and anger in Sanaa over Saudi-led strikes

 Mohammad Hakimi, a doctor, has stayed in Sanaa but moved to a less dangerous district.
 “My family and I left home and moved to a relative’s house.
 I live near a government building which has anti-aircraft guns and I was afraid of the bombing.”

-Houthi officials have not provided details of casualties in Sanaa, but a local rights organization said 29 civilians were killed in one strike near the airport on the first day of the offensive.
+Houthi officials have not provided details of casualties in Sanaa, but a local rights organisation said 29 civilians were killed in one strike near the airport on the first day of the offensive.

 Residents have already witnessed years of turmoil in the capital, an urban sprawl which encircles an ancient old city and is ringed with mountains.